HC-Hwang/wise_light_curves/README.md

 # wise_light_curves
 `wise_light_curves` is a Python module to download and explore WISE light curves.
 The codes are contributed by Hsiang-Chih Hwang and Matthew Hill.
 This module is written for Python 3, and it depends on the following packages: `astropy, matplotlib, numpy`.
-This module is not fully tested in Python 2.7, but we expect it to be compatible with Python 2.7.

 Some useful functions of `wise_light_curves` include:
 1. functions to download light curves from AllWISE and NeoWISE;